Noah4u76/LexicalAnalyzer/README.md

 ```

 ### **2. Run the Analyzer**
-To run the syntax analyzer on a test case:
+To run the syntax analyzer and code generator on a test case:
 ```sh
 python main.py
 ```